 More evening appointments now available – we’re open until 6pm on Fridays!

-Physiotherapy Services in South Barrie
+Physiotherapy Clinic in Barrie

 Physiotherapy is an allied health profession that works in partnership with individuals of all ages to break down barriers to physical function and improve overall wellness.
 Physiotherapists play an important role in health promotion and disease prevention.
 They often work with patients before and after surgery, help people recover from illness and chronic disease, heal from injury, industrial and motor vehicle accidents, and age-related conditions.